 Records: It is useful that your practitioner take notes during your sessions.
 These tend to be brief and include information such as the dates you met, the topics covered and any problems or goals you have.
 These are really just to document your meetings and are subsequently kept locked in a filing cabinet and protected under the strictest of privacy rules.
 Records of charges, payments, diagnoses, and any other sensitive information are kept on your practitioners computer and is password protected.

 Audio-recording: It is also useful for Psychological Therapy sessions to be Audio-recorded as it can also be helpful for both Clients and practitioners to listen back over sessions.
 Audio recording are reviewed by your practitioner for the purpose of treatment planning and clinical supervision and remain confidential.
-All Audio-recordings are kept securely on a recording devise which is password protected and are completely erased when your treatment is complete.
+All Audio-recordings are kept securely on a recording device which is password protected and are completely erased when your treatment is complete.

 Exceptions to confidentiality: There are some situations that may arise where confidentiality-codes can be broken.
 Although these situations are rare, you should be made aware of what they are: